The PFAS test trusted by firefighters and first responders, now available for everyone!

 PFAS detected

-The first part of the report lists the PFAS compounds detected along with the level in your sample, This is measured in ng/mL.
+The first part of the report lists the PFAS compounds detected along with the level found in your sample, This is measured in ng/mL.

 PFAS compounds that are zero or very low concentrations are marked as not detected